canonn-science/EDMC-Canonn/README.md

 ## Journal Data
 This records all journal entries that haven't specifically been excluded.
 NB the exclusion list needs to be bigger.

+## Legacy Reporting
+In the interests of launching the new plugin quicker I have integrated the legacy code that is used to opulate the spreadheets this will allow us to run reports in parallel.